 Using a Drain Pump with Your Ice Machine Drain

 Drain pumps are commonly used when a business doesn’t have a drainage access point to accommodate the ice machine’s configuration.
-There are two types of drain pumps that can potentially be used with ice machines, commercial drain pumps, and condensate pumps.
+There are two types of drain pumps you can potentially use with ice machines: commercial drain pumps and condensate pumps.

 Commercial drain pumps work by pumping water from the ice machine to a designated access point.
-These pumps are the best option if you’re unable to elevate your ice machine configuration high enough to allow for a gravity-fed drain line to the drain system access point.
+This type of drain pump is the best option if you’re unable to elevate your ice machine configuration high enough to allow for a gravity-fed drain line to the drain system access point.

-For example, if the access point is located 6 ft off the floor, a commercial drain pump will take the water from your ice machine and pump it up to the access point where it can be flushed away.
+For example, if the access point is located six feet off the floor, a commercial drain pump will take the water from your ice machine and pump it up to the access point where it can be flushed away.

 Commercial drain pumps can come with large reservoirs that store the water until the pump activates and moves the water.
 If you’re going to use one of these pumps, you need to make sure it’s able to accommodate the amount of water released from the ice machine.

-You also need to make sure the bin drain is above the commercial drain pump.
-Many commercial drain pumps are 10-14 inches off the ground while an ice machine drain pump offers around 6 inches of clearance.
+You also need to make sure the bin drain is above the commercial-grade drain pump.
+Many commercial drain pumps are 10-14 inches off the ground while an ice machine drain pump offers around six inches of clearance.
 You may need to raise the ice machine higher if you plan on using a commercial drain pump.

-When choosing a commercial drain pump, there are three things you need to look for:
+When purchasing a drain pump, there are three things you need to look for:

 - The pumping capacity in gallons per minute